Best Dog Breeds Around the World

 Unfortunately, Bull Terriers were bred to be fighting dogs and can still be today, like their Pit Bull cousins.
 With proper training, however, they are jokesters and gentle.

 During the 1980s, one Bull Terrier in particular became a star: Spuds Mackenzie in Budweiser commercials.
 Due to its bullseye coloring, the Bull Terrier is also Target's mascot.

-Top 3 Countries for Bull Terriers: Czech Republic, Denmark, Norway
+Top 3 Countries for Bull Terriers: Czechia, Denmark, Norway

 25. Chow Chow

 An ancient breed of China, the Chow Chow may look like a giant teddy bear, but it can tackle you like a real bear thanks to its surprisingly muscular strength.
 Actually, its name means "puffy lion dog," due to its mane-like facial hair, which can be red, cream, cinnamon, black or even blue.
 It also has a tongue that turns blue-black as it becomes full grown, similar to the Chinese Shar Pei, its cousin.

 Deep-set eyes give this breed a scowl of an expression, which just adds to its regal authority.
 These dogs are definitely very refined, which explains why statues of them have served as guardians to Buddhist temples, and why their nickname is "Dogs of the Tang Empire."